 1. Know your rental lease

-2. Do you have a reason to cancel with little or no penalty?
+2. Do you have a reason to cancel your lease with little or no penalty?

 There are a lot of reasons why you might want (or need) to break your lease.
 Maybe you got a job in another state.
 Maybe you can’t stand your neighborhood.
 Maybe you just can’t afford your rent anymore.
 Some of the reasons that could drive you to break your lease are reasons that a landlord might understand, and they might be more inclined to give you leeway.